uptonking/note4yaoo/lib-db-app-community-local-first-offlineable.md

 - Hmm. whenever people say 'log' in the context of databases, I assume append only, so no re-ordering.
 Should check out some WAL implementations though.
 Food for thought!
 - Yeah conceptually it's still append-only.
 You can even model it so that each master maintains it's own isolated log for each other master that are literally only appended to but then it's the job of the "cache" to monitor the ends of each and rebase/replay some events when necessary
   - 👉🏻 This is the most simple implementation: @evoluhq
+  - This is 100% the model I am trying to implement! appending to the end of a block of memory is snappier(snappier) than inserting it into a B-Tree.
+- When you have a distributed multi-master append only log, and it can have branches, you can sync them by picking the longest branch.
+There, you get a blockchain

+- Crdts, imo, work best when they’re based on event logs.
+Each node has its own append only log.
+All nodes agree on the same state by agreeing on how to traverse the tree of logs.

+- understanding undo/redo/undo-redo logs will give you an epiphany
+- Chapter 17 seems very relevant, appreciate the link had no idea this existed.
+  - Happy that you find it useful!
+DBs are the most noble art in system programming… one you enter this rabbit hole everything is a DB
+- It all started out because I wanted web apps to work offline... wtf happened to me!
+- I should probably just write my own transactional append only log, right?
+How hard can it be..
 # discuss
 - ##